littlecinemadigital/SaturnV/README.md

 * [Leap Motion](https://www.leapmotion.com/)

 ## Code Styles
-* Our style guide is a modified version of Airbnb's [javascript guide](https://github.com/airbnb/javascript).
+* Our Web style guide is a modified version of Airbnb's [javascript guide](https://github.com/airbnb/javascript).
+* Our C++ style guide is a modified version of Google's [C++ guide](https://google.github.io/styleguide/cppguide.html)
 * Use 2-space tabs.
-Don't start a fight about this.
 * We use ES6 syntax whenever possible.
 Some legacy code bases may use ES5, at some point these will be updated.